Meet Our DoctorElsa de Menezes Fernandes

-Miscarriage is the natural loss of a baby in its mother’s womb before 24 weeks and may happen even without a woman being aware that she is pregnant.
+Miscarriage is the natural loss of a baby in its mother’s womb before 24 weeks and may happen even without a woman is aware that she is pregnant.
 This usually occurs in the first trimester (13 weeks) of pregnancy.
 Symptoms include vaginal spotting or bleeding, abdominal pain or cramping, and fluid or tissue passing from the vagina.
-If you have any of these symptoms, you should call your doctor, who may do an ultrasound exam and a pelvic exam to confirm miscarriage.
+If you have any of these symptoms, you should call your doctor, who may do an ultrasound exam and a pelvic exam to confirm the miscarriage.

 Most miscarriages are caused due to genetic abnormalities that occur by chance and are not related to the mother’s or father’s health.
-Other causes include infection, certain medications, hormonal effects, structural abnormality of the uterus, and disease conditions such as severe kidney disease, congenital heart disease and uncontrolled diabetes.
+Other causes include infection, certain medications, hormonal effects, structural abnormality of the uterus, and disease conditions such as severe kidney disease, congenital heart disease, and uncontrolled diabetes.

 Recurrent miscarriage, also known as recurrent pregnancy loss or chronic abortion, happens when a woman experiences two or more clinical pregnancy losses in a row.
 A clinical pregnancy is defined by doctors as having clinical evidence of pregnancy, such as visual or laboratory signs of the gestational sac (cavity of fluid enclosing an embryo), placenta, or fetal pole (thickening on the border of a fetus's yolk sac) on an early ultrasound.

 Clinical pregnancies are distinct from chemical pregnancies, in which a miscarriage happens before there is any sign of pregnancy other than a positive pregnancy test or blood test.
 Miscarriages account for 15 to 20% of all clinical pregnancies.